NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Resonant Guitar.md

 Every part of this dark, shining guitar, from the strings to the soundboard, is constructed of metal.
 When the strings are strummed, the gilding on the guitar ripples like a liquid.
 A _resonant guitar_ is a virtuoso handheld musical instrument that grants a +2 item bonus to Performance checks attempted while using it.

-A _resonant guitar_ is a planar key for [[Spells/Interplanar Teleport|Interplanar Teleport]] and similar magic to travel to the Plane of Metal.
+A _resonant guitar_ is a planar key for [[Interplanar Teleport|Interplanar Teleport]] and similar magic to travel to the Plane of Metal.
 When using it in this way, you can play a tune inspired by your destination to make it more likely to arrive where you intend to be, appearing 1d6×25 miles from your intended destination instead of 1d10×25 miles away.

 * * *